Canada and the Commonwealth

-The Commonwealth has a small permanent Secretariat in London, led by a Secretary-General, currently former Indian diplomat Kamalesh Sharma.
+The Commonwealth has a small permanent Secretariat in London, led by a Secretary-General, dual U.K.-Dominica citizen Rt Hon.
+Patricia Scotland QC, who took office in April 2016.
 Canadian diplomat Arnold Smith served as the first Commonwealth Secretary-General from 1965 – 1975.
 The Secretariat supports intergovernmental meetings, and operates a number of small programs related to building support for democratic processes and human rights, as well as inclusive growth and sustainable development, as defined in its Strategic Plan 2013/14 - 2017.
 It also coordinates several election monitoring missions each year.
 The Secretary-General uses his "Good Offices" to support democratic processes and to help resolve conflict.
 The Commonwealth sees itself as an advocate for small and vulnerable states, helping to strengthen their resilience and inclusion in the global economy.
 The Commonwealth includes three intergovernmental organizations – the Commonwealth Secretariat, the Commonwealth Foundation and the Commonwealth of Learning, (located in Burnaby, B.C.) and over 80 accredited civil society organizations.

 Canada's Financial Contribution to the Commonwealth

 Canada funds the Commonwealth and its institutions through assessed contributions as a member state of the Commonwealth, and through voluntary contributions for specific projects and programs, with the amounts determined at Canada’s discretion.
 For example, Canada’s support to the Commonwealth of Learning contributes to helping member governments provide increased access to affordable, quality education and training opportunities for those who need it most, particularly women and girls, using open, distance and technology-based approaches.